Shopify/ruby-lsp/README.md

 for Ruby, used to improve rich features in editors.
 It is a part of a wider goal to provide a state-of-the-art experience to Ruby developers using modern standards for cross-editor features, documentation and debugging.

-Want to discuss Ruby developer experience?
+Want to discuss the Ruby developer experience?
 Consider joining the public [Ruby DX Slack workspace](https://join.slack.com/t/ruby-dx/shared_invite/zt-2c8zjlir6-uUDJl8oIwcen_FS_aA~b6Q).

 ## Features